SSI-Keys/.github/profile/README.md

 Chrome Extension for SSI Keys

-Bought you by Bitswap and Area Layer
+Bought for you by Bitswap and Area Layer